NSeaburg/OneDayAhead/replit.md

 ## Changelog

+- July 27, 2025.
+Completed Stage 3 avatar generation system with OpenAI DALL-E integration
+  - Fixed trigger phrase detection to match bot's programmed responses for avatar generation
+  - Added comprehensive trigger phrase coverage: "Want me to create an avatar", "Should we see what", "I can generate a visual", "Let me create that avatar", "I'll generate an avatar", "avatar image based on", "looks like as a cartoon", "visual version of your bot"
+  - AvatarSelection component generates 3 avatar options using OpenAI DALL-E 3 with variation prompts
+  - Avatar selection integrates seamlessly into Stage 3 assessment bot design workflow
+  - Backend `/api/intake/generate-avatars` endpoint properly connected to frontend with 3-option selection UI
+  - System extracts visual descriptions from conversation context to create targeted avatar generation prompts
 - July 26, 2025.
 CRITICAL FIX: Removed article assessment bot fallback system completely and fixed Stage 2 bug
   - Completely removed ARTICLE_ASSISTANT_SYSTEM_PROMPT and all article bot endpoints (/api/article-chat, /api/article-chat-stream)
   - Fixed critical Stage 2 bug where intake-context bot was not using correct system prompt (was falling back to article discussion)